 and the business card

 American Express has long had language on their personal credit cards that limits you from getting a signup bonus if you’ve ever gotten a signup bonus for that card beforehand.
-It used to be that you could churn the business cards, but within the past few weeks that has changed so that even most (all?) new American Express business card applications have language stating that you’re only eligible for the signup bonus if you’ve never had the card
+It used to be that you could sign up for more than one of the business cards, but within the past few weeks that has changed so that even most (all?) new American Express business card applications have language stating that you’re only eligible for the signup bonus if you’ve never had the card

 Both of these cards have that language, so if you’ve ever gotten this card before, you won’t be eligible for this offer.

 The upshot of this Amex policy is that if you’re going to get this card, now is the time to get it!
 Since you can only get the bonus once, you want to try and get it when it is at its maximum

 First of all, 35,000 SPG points can be used at hotels.
 After meeting the signup bonus, you’ll actually have around 40,000 points.
 The Starwood award chart starts with Category 1 hotels at 3,000 points / night (and only 2,000 on weekends), so this could be up to 20 nights at hotels.

 Starwood points also have the added ability of transferring to many different airline partners at a 1:1 ratio.
 And the bonus is that if you transfer in increments of 20,000 SPG points, you get a 5,000 point bonus.
 So 40,000 SPG points could be transfer to 50,000 airline miles.

 Both of these cards give you free Boingo wi-fi at hotspots, which I have found to be fairly useful especially when traveling overseas where your phone plan might not work.